madhu473bd/Persistentvolume/workflow.md

 # Persistent Volumes
 We have different types of [volumes](https://kubernetes.io/docs/concepts/storage/volumes) which can be used with the Kubernetes.
-The options that we have in IBM Cloud Container Service to make our data highly available in a cluster are `NFS file storage`, `Cloud database service`, `On-prem database`.
+The storage types that are supported from the IBM Cloud Private management console are:

+* NFS
+* Gluster FS
+* vSphere Virtual Volume
+* hostpath

 Persistent Volumes allow you to persist data in IBM Cloud Container Service to share data between app instances and to protect your data from being lost if a component in your Kubernetes cluster fails.
 For having a high availability of storage in the IBM cloud container service we have several options available.
+The options that we have in IBM Cloud Container Service to make our data highly available in a cluster are `NFS file storage`, `Cloud database service`, `On-prem database`.
 The option that is right for you depends on the following factors:

 * **The type of app that you have:** For example, you might have an app that must store data on a file basis rather than inside a database.
 * **Legal requirements for where to store and route the data:** For example, you might be obligated to store and route data in the United States only and you cannot use a service that is located in Europe.